Orange-Cyberdefense/GOAD/README.md

 The purpose of this lab is to give pentesters a vulnerable Active directory environment ready to use to practice usual attack techniques.

 > **Warning**
-> This lab is extremely vulnerable, do not reuse recipe to build your environment and do not deploy this environment on internet (this is a recommendation, use it as your own risk).<br>
+> This lab is extremely vulnerable, do not reuse recipe to build your environment and do not deploy this environment on internet without isolation (this is a recommendation, use it as your own risk).<br>
 > This repository was build for pentest practice.

 ## Licenses